 - Cover and cook on LOW for 7-8 hours or high for 4-5 hours.

 - Remove pork from the slow cooker, shred the meat, and return it to the pot.
 Taste and add more seasonings and salt and pepper, if needed.

 - At this point you can eat the pork as it, or (to be truly authentic) you can place the meat on a baking sheet and broil it for 2-3 minutes until the edges are crispy.

-- For tacos, serve warm inside corn tortillas, garnished with cilantro.
-Serve with a side of authentic Mexican rice and warm black beans.
+- Serve with a side of authentic Mexican rice and refried beans.